nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Step 2.
 Next, `ExtractCommand#execute()` is called from the main.
 This method will call `ExtractCommand#receiveTextBody()` which will let the user enter any text and only ends once the user types `extractend` on a new line.
 The user may then input a text copied from email, for example `The quiz will be on October 8 2020 or 9th October at 4pm or 5pm.
 The zoom link is at https://nus-sg.zoom.com`.
 After going to the next line, the user has to type `extractend`.
-This is saved as the `textBody` in this instance of `ExtractCommand`.

 Step 3.
-The `textBody` is then used in multiple methods.
+The text body is then used in multiple methods.
 These include `ExtractCommand#detectZoomLink()`, `ExtractCommand#detectDate()` and `ExtractCommand#detectTime()` which will use Regex patterns to find and match dates, times and zoom links.

+Step 4. `ExtractCommand#detectZoomLink()` will check if the URL found is a valid zoom link.
+In this case, the link is valid as it contains ".zoom.".

-Step 4. `ExtractCommand#verifyDate()` and `ExtractCommand#verifyTime()` will be called which will return dates and times that are valid.
-In this case, it will detect the 2 dates, 2 timings and 1 zoom link above.
+Step 5. `ExtractCommand#verifyDate()` and `ExtractCommand#verifyTime()` will be called which will return dates and times that are valid.
+In this case, it will verify the 2 dates and 2 timings detected.

-Step 5. `ExtractCommand#chooseZoomLink()`, `ExtractCommand#chooseDate()` and `ExtractCommand#chooseTime()` will be called and will print out a list of valid zoom links/dates/times and allow the user to input the number of the link/date/time they want to select it.
+Step 6. `ExtractCommand#chooseZoomLink()`, `ExtractCommand#chooseDate()` and `ExtractCommand#chooseTime()` will be called and will print out a list of valid zoom links/dates/times and allow the user to input the number of the link/date/time they want to select it.
+The user can only choose 1 of each detected.

-Step 6.
-Lastly, `ExtractCommand#createEvent()` will be called.
+Step 7. `ExtractCommand#createEvent()` will be called.
 If the event has a zoom link, like the example, a `Zoom` event will be created using the link, date, time and `TEXT_SUBJECT` as its description.
 Otherwise, a `Personal` event will be created with the date, time and description fields.
 The event will be added to the user's `UserData`.

-The following sequence diagram shows how the Extract Feature works in general:
+The following sequence diagram shows how the Extract feature works in general like I have explained above:

 ![Sequence Diagram for Extract Command](./diagrams/extractCommand.jpg)